< < TM05 : TM06 : TM07 > >

 007 The system shall provide traffic information in both data stream and graphical display.
 03 Traffic Operations need to be able to provide traffic and incident information, including images to the media.

-008 The system shall include dynamic message signs for dissemination of traffic and other information to drivers, under center control; the DMS may be either those that display variable text messages, or those that have fixed format display(s) (e.g. vehicle r 01 Traffic Operations need to be able to provide traffic and incident information to drivers using roadside devices such as dynamic message signs and highway advisory radio.
+008 The system shall include dynamic message signs for dissemination of traffic and other information to drivers, under center control; the DMS may be either those that display variable text messages, or those that have fixed format display(s) (e.g. vehicle restrictions, or lane open/close).
+01 Traffic Operations need to be able to provide traffic and incident information to drivers using roadside devices such as dynamic message signs and highway advisory radio.

 009 The system shall include driver information systems that communicate directly from a center to the vehicle radio (such as Highway Advisory Radios) for dissemination of traffic and other information to drivers, under center control.
 02 Traffic Operations need to be able to monitor roadside devices used to provide traffic and traveler information to drivers.